simple-registry/simple-registry/doc/how-to/configure-retention-policies.md

 ]
 ```

 `top_pushed` and `top_pulled` rank tags, so untagged manifests and grant-only blobs never match them.
+Each ranking lists the tags carrying the time it orders by: `top_pulled(5)` keeps up to five pulled tags, not five tags regardless, and a tag with no recorded push time is outside `top_pushed`.
 With only count-based rules, everything untagged is deleted, including the revisions its own tag deletions orphan; that is what lets a top-n policy reclaim storage.
 Add a time-based rule such as `image.pushed_at > now() - days(7)` if recent untagged content must survive.

 ### Semantic Version Tags